Raise & Breeding Splash Marans: Everything You Need to Know

 Are Splash Marans Broody?

-- They’re allowed to accumulate eggs in the nest.
+• They’re allowed to accumulate eggs in the nest.

-- It’s spring or early summer (prime broody season).
+• It’s spring or early summer (prime broody season).

-- They feel particularly safe and undisturbed in their environment.
+• They feel particularly safe and undisturbed in their environment.

 Are Splash Marans Hardy?

-I’ve had mine chickens go through some heavy winters and hot summers without much trouble.
+I’ve had my chickens go through some heavy winters and hot summers without much trouble.
 They don’t seem to get sick as much as some of my other chickens do.
 When the weather gets nasty, they just deal with it.

 They’re not delicate at all, which surprised me since they look so fancy.
-Good choice if you want pretty birds that can handle whatever weather throws at them.
+Good choice if you want pretty birds that can handle whatever the weather throws at them.

-My Splash Marans lay about 3-4 eggs per week, which is a good ratio.
+These docile-natured birds lay about 3-4 eggs per week, which is a good ratio.
 The sizes are medium to large and definitely bigger than what you get from smaller breeds.

 The shell color is where these chickens shine.
 Those dark brown eggs are amazing – way darker than regular brown eggs from the store.
 Some of mine lay eggs so dark they almost look chocolate.